 And I would.

 The conflict that steps in uninvited involves a different cast of characters for each of us.
-Cancer, addiction, death, mental illness, adultery, suicide, joblessness, a wayward child—I’m more acquainted than I wish with a couple of those characters.
+Cancer, addiction, death, mental illness, adultery, suicide, joblessness, a wayward child—I’m more acquainted than I wish with some of these storylines.

 Wishing away the plot doesn’t write it away.
 No. We have to live it, endure the conflict even when the story’s resolution is nowhere in sight.